Special education in the United States: African-Americans in special education

 The Civil Rights Project at Harvard University looked to "identify and solve the problem" of minority children being misplaced in special education.
 Prompting their research, as shown in the Office for Civil Rights U.S. Department of Education, Elementary and Secondary School Civil Rights Reports (2000), African-American students made up only 17 percent of the total school enrollment; however, 33 percent of these students were classified as intellectually disabled.
 This displays a large disparity between African-American students and students of other races or ethnicities in special education.
-The total school enrollment of white students was 63 percent, while only 54 percent of these were classified as intellectually disabled (Losen, Orfield xvi).
-The total school enrollment of Hispanics was 15 percent; however, they were underrepresented in special education with only 10 percent of their total classified as intellectually disabled (Losen, Orfield xvi).
+The total school enrollment of white students was 63 percent, while only 54 percent of these were classified as intellectually disabled.
+The total school enrollment of Hispanics was 15 percent; however, they were underrepresented in special education with only 10 percent of their total classified as intellectually disabled.
 Also, the rate for African-American students identified under emotional disturbance (ED) and specific learning disabilities (SLD) grew significantly.
-The Civil Rights Project "recognize[s] that concerns about special education are nested in concerns about inequities in education generally" (Losen, Orfield xvi).
+The Civil Rights Project "recognize[s] that concerns about special education are nested in concerns about inequities in education generally".

 There are several biases that may influence the way that a teacher or instrument diagnose a child.
 One type of bias is cultural bias, demonstrated by The Wechsler Intelligence Scale for Children III, which has proved to classify disproportionately more African-Americans that European-Americans as intellectually disabled.